Empowerment in the Workplace: What It Is and Why It Matters

 It’s impossible for employees to feel empowered if the tools they have to do their jobs aren’t functional.
 Any rhetoric about empowerment will immediately be undermined by outdated software, broken equipment, and ineffective systems.

-Invest in the tools and technology that enable workers to get the information they need, communicate with colleagues, work faster and optimize tasks.
-This is a great opportunity to walk the walk by listening to your employees by asking what they need.
+Invest in the tools and technology that enable workers to get the needed information, communicate with colleagues, work faster, and optimize tasks.
+This is a great opportunity to walk the walk by listening to your employees and asking what they need.

 8. Focus on the why

 Leadership experts from Harvard Business School advise that rallying employees around a shared purpose is one of the best ways to mobilize a team.
-To do this, clearly delineate the organization’s mission and the driving force behind it, like improving customers’ health, making people’s lives easier, using technology to drive change, etc. Use this ‘why’ as a compass when making decisions; it’s not the right move if an initiative doesn’t contribute to the purpose.
+To do this, clearly delineate the organization’s mission and its driving force, like improving customers’ health, making people’s lives easier, using technology to drive change, etc. Use this ‘why’ as a compass when making decisions; it’s not the right move if an initiative doesn’t contribute to the purpose.

 Here are some tangible examples of what employee empowerment looks like: